-A low profile mechanical keyboard is a slim keyboard with low profile mechanical switches and keys.
-These low profile switches have shorter key travel distance and lower actuation point compared to the traditional mechanical switches, whether they are original Cherry MX switches or Cherry MX Clones Chinese switches.
+A low-profile mechanical keyboard is a slim keyboard with low-profile mechanical switches and keys.
+These low-profile switches have a shorter key travel distance and lower actuation point compared to the traditional mechanical switches, whether they are original Cherry MX switches or Cherry MX Clones Chinese switches.

-Typing and gaming on a low profile mechanical keyboard can be less tiring and some users are more comfortable with low profile keys, especially the ones who are more used to working on laptops.
+Typing and gaming on a low-profile mechanical keyboard can be less tiring and some users are more comfortable with low-profile keys, especially the ones who are more used to working on laptops.
 Also, Low profile mechanical keyboards are favorites among gamers and fast typists.
-If you are fast typist then a low profile keyboard is most preferable as it allows faster key press, movement and it also puts less strain on your fingers.
+If you are a fast typist then a low-profile keyboard is most preferable as it allows faster keypress and movement and it also puts less strain on your fingers.

-A low profile keyboard is also known as Sleek or SFF keyboard because it is comparatively thinner and compact than a standard keyboard with traditional keys or raised keys.
-It must be noted that Low profile keycaps and switches and are not cross compatible with other keyboards unless the keyboard has the mechanical switch from the same series.
-Let us now look at the low profile key switches used in these low profile mechanical keyboards.
+A low-profile keyboard is also known as the Sleek or SFF keyboard because it is comparatively thinner and compact than a standard keyboard with traditional keys or raised keys.
+It must be noted that Low profile keycaps and switches are not cross-compatible with other keyboards unless the keyboard has the mechanical switch from the same series.
+Let us now look at the low profile key switches used in these low-profile mechanical keyboards.

 Low Profile Mechanical Switches

 Here are the various low-profile switches that you can find in low-profile mechanical keyboards, both in desktop and laptop keyboards.